-The net book value of United Taconite's property, plant and equipment was \$559 million as of December 31, 2023.
+The net book value of United Taconite's property, plant and equipment was \$570 million as of December 31, 2024.

-For more information, see Exhibit 96.4, Technical Report Summary on the United Taconite Property, Minnesota, USA, prepared for the Company by the QP, SLR, with an effective date of December 31, 2021.
+For further information, see Exhibit 96.4, Technical Report Summary on the United Taconite Property, Minnesota, USA, prepared for the Company by the QP, SLR, with an effective date of December 31, 2021.